bethsung1011/capstone_1/README.md

-# Cap Stone 1 Proposal
+# Capstone 1 Proposal

 ##  Proposal 1:  [Data Analyst Jobs](https://www.kaggle.com/andrewmvd/data-analyst-jobs)

-* information of the dataset:
+### information of the dataset:
   - 2253 job listings scraped from glassdoor

-* what to explore / to visualize
+### what to explore / to visualize
-  - Explore the Data Analyst job, location, company rating
+- Histogram of salary and location
-  - Look through the company rating and salary estimate
+- Plot of company rating and salary estimate
 - Compare salary between company and locations

-* hypothesis
+### possible hypothesis
-  - look into a relationship between salary estimate and company rating
-  - compare company size and rating of the company
+  - Company size has big impact on rating of the company
-  - compare the difference between industry and salary estimate
+  - There are big salary estimate gap with industry and location

 -------

 ##   Proposal 2: [IBM HR Analytics Employee Attrition & Performance](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset?select=WA_Fn-UseC_-HR-Employee-Attrition.csv)

-* information of the dataset:
+### information of the dataset:
 Predict attrition of your valuable employees, Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
 This is a fictional data set created by IBM data scientists.

-* what to explore / to visualize
+###  what to explore / to visualize
-  - Education
-  - Environment Satisfaction
-  - Job Involvement
-  - Job Satisfaction
+  - Relationship map between variables (maybe heatmap tbd)
+  - Graph for Education and Job role, Environment Satisfaction, Job Involvement and Job Satisfaction (Cannot tell what is the best matplotlib options will be)
-  - Performance Rating
+  - Plot Performance Rating and Relationship Satisfaction

+###  possible hypothesis

-  - Relationship Satisfaction
+- Performance Rating and and Relationship Satisfaction are the main factors of Job Satisfaction.
-  - WorkLife Balance

-* hypothesis

-- Relationship between hourly rate and job satisfaction
-- Relationship between job satisfaction and relationship satisfaction
+- Average incomes are significantly different between gender.
 - so many more

 -------

 ##  Proposal 3: [Used Cars Dataset](https://www.kaggle.com/austinreese/craigslist-carstrucks-data)

-* information of the dataset:
+### information of the dataset:
   - Vehicles listings from Craigslist.org

-* what to explore / to visualize
+### what to explore / to visualize
+  - plot regions and average price of vehicle
-  - each independent variables and price relationship
+  - heatmap each independent variables and price relationship
-  - price swinging factors
+  - pearson correlation price swinging factors

-* hypothesis
+###  possible hypothesis
-  - odometer and price
-  - price and region relationship
-  - year and model difference to price of vehicle
+  - The model and manufacturer have no statistically significant difference to the mean value of price of vehicle.
+  - Depending on the region the price of vehicle varies.
+  - The odometer is the biggest price swinger.